What Is ISO 27001?

 ISO 27001 for critical infrastructures

 Attacks on critical infrastructures have devastating effects.
-A recent example is a security incident at the U.S. oil supplier Colonial Pipeline .
+A relevant example is a security incident at the U.S. oil supplier Colonial Pipeline .
 The entire Southwest of the United States was affected; all it took to circumvent operations security and infect the company with ransomware was a single compromised password.
 Critical infrastructures cover many vital services, including utilities, chemical manufacturers, and transport.
 The critical nature of these services makes them an attractive target for hackers.
 Unauthorized access and credential exposure that includes the wider supply chain is a central area of focus.
 The increased connectivity to the broader internet and an expanded attack surface of modern connected industrial units have allowed malicious actors to open once firmly closed doors into critical systems.
 Implementing ISO 27001 and associated information security policies and procedures mitigates the risk of cyberattacks on critical infrastructures.

 ISO 27001 for healthcare